 They ask this question to suggest that they could find Samson a wife among their own people.
-This question can be written as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "Surely there are women among your people whom you could marry."
 (See: Rhetorical Question)